 The topics of your work do not have to be queer in theme, but we do ask that you as a contributor belong to the queer community.
 Also, if you would rather be published anonymously, please specify and we will be happy to keep your name private.

 Submissions due 12/9/17.
 Guest Editor Alesha Dawson.
 Issue live 1/31/18.

+Do you have an excellent AWP panel that didn’t make the final cut for 2018?
 Sundress Publications wants your exceptional, non-featured AWP panels!
 We are seeking a wide variety of perspectives on topics such as publication, graduate school, craft, and more.
 Our goal is to showcase these panels by hosting roundtable discussions on our official blog.
 We believe in fostering conversations that inspire, educate, and engage with the writing community in substantial ways.
 In 2016, our annual roundtable discussion event reached a wide audience, and we are excited to continue and expand upon those discussions with the submissions we feature this year.
 We value the hard work you put into your panels, and we hope you consider sharing your dedication and expertise with us.
 Submissions are rolling.
-Download the press release for more information.
+Please send your proposal to us for consideration at sundresspublicationsATgmailDOTcom.

 The Afterlife of Discarded Objects—a digital collective storytelling project that curates and archives memories about playing with, collecting, preserving, or making art from what we might label as trash, waste, or unwanted items—is looking for nonfiction narratives, personal essay/memoir, diary entries, short stories.
 Contributions can be of any length from a brief recollection (either from childhood or adulthood) of your experience with and memories about a particular object or collection of objects (simply an “I remember when…” kind of entry) to a lengthier piece that takes the shape of an essay or story.
 Currently no submission deadline.
 More information at theafterlifeofdiscardedobjects.com.